-Learn more about our Master of Arts (MA) degree or Doctor of Philosophy (PhD) degree programs.
+Learn more about our Master of Science (MS) degree or Doctor of Philosophy (PhD) degree programs.

 Boston University recently announced the start of the National Science Foundation National Research Traineeship Program (NRT) Understanding the Brain: Neurophotonics (NSF NRT UtB: Neurophotonics).
 This is a university-wide community of doctoral students in biology, neuroscience, biophysics, biomedical, and mechanical engineering with focused professional development and graduate training in neurophotonics.
 The NRT program in Neurophotonics will include research that uses light and photo-activated materials to study, control, and image neurons and neural circuits with cellular and sub-cellular resolution.

-For more information on our graduate program, contact Christina Honeycutt, Graduate Program Specialist for the Biology Department, at firstname.lastname@example.org.
+For more information on applying to our graduate programs, contact Jen Correia, Graduate Program Specialist for the Biology Department, at firstname.lastname@example.org.